Deltares/D-EcoImpact/docs/manual/input.md

 ```

 The time aggregation rule rule allows for calculating a statistical summary over the time axes of 3D and 2D variables.
 This could be used for calculating the maximum value over a year (e.g. for water level) or the minimum value over a month (e.g. oxygen concentration).
 The rule operates both on  3D variables and 2D variables as long as they have a time axes and returns a 3D or 2D result depending on input with the statistic calculated for a new time axis (e.g, year or month).
 Operations available: Add, Average, Median, Min, Max, period statistics, Stdev and Percentile(n).
 When using percentile, add a number for the nth percentile with brackets like this: percentile(10).
 Stdev calculates the standard- deviation over te time period.
-Under period statistics the functionality COUNT_PERIODS, AVG_DURATION_PERIODS, MIN_DURATION_PERIODS and MAX_DURATION_PERIODS are available, and these only work with boolean data variables (0 or 1 values).
-COUNT_PERIODS calculates the uninterupted times 1 applies (nr).
-AVG_DURATION_PERIODS, MIN_DURATION_PERIODS and MAX_DURATION_PERIODS take the respective statistic of the duration that 1 applies (duration).
+Under period statistics are explained further in the text.

 Time aggregation available: Year, Month